rafael-torraca/blog-mongo/README.md

 # blog-mongo

-Making a blog with NodeJS, ExpressJS, Handlebars, MongoDB and Vanilla Javascript.
+Blog being built with the technologies below:

+- NodeJS;
+- ExpressJS;
+- Handlebars;
+- Bootstrap;
+- MongoDB; and
+- Vanilla Javascript.

 ## Routes

+These are the routes used so far.

-/admin/index
+- /admin/index
-/admin/posts
+- /admin/posts
-/categorias
+- /categorias
-/categproas/add
+- /categproas/add

 More routes will be added soon. :D

+## Dependencies

+These are the dependencies used so far.

+- connect-flash
+- express
+- express-handlebars
+- express-session
+- mongoose